 The Great Women Artists Podcast, as its name suggests, is a jubilant, varied and insightful celebration of pioneering women in art.
 Founded by London-based art historian and curator Katy Hessel, the podcast was created off the back of The Great Women Artists Instagram account and invites curators, writers, artists and art enthusiasts to discuss the female trailblazers who have inspired them.
 From deep-diving into war photographer Lee Miller’s career to interviews with leading female contemporary artists including Cecily Brown, Cornelia Parker and Shirin Neshat, the platform highlights how women, past and present, have shaped visual culture.
-Season five will kick off with the ‘Legends’ series, which promises episodes on painters Helen Frankenthaler and Pauline Boty and an interview with American painter and mixed-media artist Howardena Pindell. thegreatwomenartists.com
+Season five kicked off with the ‘Legends’ series, which promises episodes on painters Helen Frankenthaler and Pauline Boty and an interview with American painter and mixed-media artist Howardena Pindell.

 Foam Talks: Talent Edition

 At a time when many of us are unable to enjoy exhibitions in person, there’s a fresh way to experience the work of winners of photographic competition Foam Talent 2020.
 Mirjam Kooiman, Foam’s curator for the Talent Exhibitions, is hosting a podcast.
 In the first episode, photographer Philip Montgomery and The New York Times Magazine’s director of photography Kathy Ryan discuss striking a balance between photojournalism and fine art.
 Another episode has photographer Rahima Gambo talking with Aziza Harmel, curator and writer, on their work together during the 2019 Bamako Encounters: African Biennale for Photography in Mali, titled ‘Streams of Consciousness’.
-The podcast is a perfect audio accompaniment to Foam Talent 2020’s online exhibition of all 19 winners. talent.foam.org.

 Operating in both the audio and visual realms, Being Seen is a platform exploring the gay and queer Black male experience in the worlds of art, fashion, entertainment and activism.
 Produced by creative studio Harley & Co and writer, activist and author Darnell Moore, the concept delves into how storytelling can be instrumental in changing cultural bias, in everything from awareness around HIV to institutional inequality.
 The first season, which launched in October 2020, featured guests from across the arts, including actor and musician Luke James and photographer Texas Isaiah.
 In a distinctive visual twist, each episode is brought to life with licensed and original artwork by leading figures such as Kara Walker, Diedrick Brackens and Ronald Jackson.
-Season two of Being Seen is in the works and will launch later this year. beingseenpodcast.com.

 The Messy Truth

-Setting out to bring the mysterious inner workings of the photography industry into open conversation, writer and photo director Gem Fletcher launched The Messy Truth in 2019.
+Setting out to bring the mysterious inner workings of the photography industry into open conversation, writer and photo director Gem Fletcher launched The Messy Truth art podcast in 2019.
 Following acclaim from both photographers and the wider creative community, Fletcher has now launched the fourth season, beginning with Farah Al Qasimi then Quil Lemons.
 Laia Abril is a recent guest, with Ekow Eshun, Coco Capitan and more to come.
 In the meantime, we recommend exploring previous seasons for conversations with the likes of Carmen Winant, Antwaun Sargent and Eva O’Leary as they discuss visual culture and what it means to be a photographer today.
 Fletcher sums it up as ‘a framework to explore, share, question and debate and most importantly embolden curiosity’.